Department of Psychology

-Prior to joining the Psychology Department, I worked as a researcher for various non-profit agencies, including the United Way of Greater St. Louis (Missouri) and the Fédération de la jeunesse-canadienne française (Federation of French-Canadian Youth) in Ottawa.
-I currently volunteer with the Centre of Excellence for Youth Engagement.
+Prior to joining the Psychology Department at Saint Mary’s, Dr. Bourgeois worked as a researcher for various non-profit organizations, including the United Way of Greater St. Louis (Missouri) and the Federation of French-Canadian Youth in Ottawa (Ontario).
+Dr. Bourgeois currently volunteers with the Centre of Excellence for Youth Engagement.

 Dr. Victor M. Catano is a Professor of Psychology at Saint Mary’s University, Halifax, Nova Scotia.
 He obtained a B.Sc. in Electrical Engineering from Drexel University in Philadelphia and went on to complete both a Master’s and a Ph.D. in Psychology at Lehigh University, Bethlehem, Pennsylvania.
 He is a registered psychologist in Nova Scotia and a member of the Human Resources Association of Nova Scotia (HRANS).
 Dr. Catano joined the Saint Mary’s faculty following completion of his doctoral degree and was instrumental in establishing Saint Mary’s master’s and doctoral programs in industrial/organizational psychology.
 He has also served as a special lecturer at the Technical University of Nova Scotia, an adjunct professor at Dalhousie University and as a Visiting Research Fellow at the Canadian Forces Personnel Applied Research Unit in Toronto.
 Dr. Catano has served as President of the Association of Psychologists of Nova Scotia, a member of the Nova Scotia Board of Examiners in Psychology (the body responsible for regulating the profession within Nova Scotia), and President of the Canadian Society of Industrial/ Organizational Psychology.
 Dr. Catano also chaired the Canadian Council of Human Resources Associations’ (CCHRA) Independent Board of Examiners, the agency that was responsible for developing and running the examinations and assessments that lead to the Certified Human Resources professional (CHRP) designation.